 Liverpool has two large universities (the University of Liverpool is the oldest civic university in the UK) and one smaller institution.
 The University of Liverpool is mainly based around a single urban campus just outside the city centre, while the larger Liverpool John Moores University is located in several buildings, either side of the city centre.

 Many students are attracted to study in Liverpool partly due to its low living and accommodation costs, and it is also the cheapest large student city for property prices.
 Traditional student housing areas include the city centre, Kensington, Smithdown/Wavertree and Sefton Park.
-Liverpool city centre has seen extensive development of large-scale purpose built student accommodation in recent years.
-Unite, the student homes provider, has recently announced a further 12 storey block which will accommodate 769 students.
+Liverpool city centre has seen extensive development of large-scale purpose built student accommodation in recent years, so be sure to check the supply/demand situation in the area in which you are thinking of investing.

 Approx. no. of students: 50,000